-Traditional marketing techniques involve things like advertisements, billboards, and cold calling which can be costly and often ineffective.
-Since your message is going out to all sorts of people who don’t necessarily want your product or are not ready to buy, traditional marketing can often feel like a shot in the dark.
+Traditional marketing techniques involve ads such as commercials, billboards, and direct mail which can be costly and difficult to measure.
+Since your message is going out to all sorts of people who might not want your product or are not ready to buy, traditional marketing can be like taking a shot in the dark.

 Inbound Marketing: 5 Steps to Increase Traffic and Convert Leads into Customers